-If you live in the United Kingdom, please contact the ‘Governing Board Of The Cat Fancy’, the UK’s Premier Registration Body, to find registered breeders located near to you (link here).
+If you live in the United Kingdom, please contact the ‘Governing Board Of The Cat Fancy’, the UK’s Premier Registration Body, to find registered breeders located near to you (link).

 Breeding Black Maine Coon Cats

-The genetics of the black Maine Coon cat are fascinating, and have a huge influence on the ability of two black cats giving birth to another black Maine Coon.
+The genetics of the black Maine Coon cat is fascinating and has a huge influence on the ability of two black cats to give birth to another black Maine Coon.

 Black Maine Coon kittens are bred by taking two purebred black Maine Coon cats, with a black allele or gene.
-Genetically speaking, the black colouring is considered to be a dominant gene, and is represented by a capital ‘B’.
-Recessive black genes by contrast are labelled with a small ‘b’.
+Genetically speaking, the black coloring is considered to be a dominant gene and is represented by a capital ‘B’.
+Recessive black genes by contrast are labeled with a small ‘b’.

-Breeders looking to produce solid black Maine Coons need to be aware that the tabby colouring is more dominant, than the black gene.
-Therefore, the breeding cats must also have the recessive gene, known as the non-agouti, which is genetically labelled as ‘a’.
+Breeders looking to produce solid black Maine Coons need to be aware that the tabby coloring is more dominant than the black gene.
+Therefore, the breeding cats must also have the recessive gene, known as the non-agouti, which is generically labeled as ‘a’.

 Famous Black Maine Coon Cats